1. Skip to content

 Conflicting emotions

-She was especially conscious of her dual identity on October 7.
+Mohammed was especially conscious of her dual identity on October 7.
 "It was a disaster of emotions.
-I didn't know what I am supposed to feel."
+I didn't know what I am supposed to feel," she said.

-As Mohammed sought shelter from the bombs in a stairwell in southern Israel, not far from Gaza, she was glued to her phone, watching images of the events happening in real-time.
-She saw Palestinians break through the border fence that, for the past 30 years, had confined them to Gaza's 365 square kilometers — an area not even half the size of Hamburg, with a population of more than two million.
+As she sought shelter from the bombs in a stairwell in southern Israel, not far from Gaza, she was glued to her phone, watching images of the events happening in real time.
+She saw Palestinians break through the border fence that, for the past 30 years, had confined them to Gaza's 365 square kilometers — an area not even half the size of Hamburg, with a population of more than 2 million.

 "Seeing those Gazans flee out, seeing that liberation, I felt a little bit of relief.
-They deserve to be free," Mohammed says.
+They deserve to be free," said Mohammed.

 But the people who broke through the fence were not in search of freedom.
 They murdered at least 1,200 people, set fire to homes, and took hundreds of hostages back with them to Gaza.